franchsli/whatsapp_clone_django/README.md

 (add 'edited' field in message model to do this )
 - Test all statuses features.
 - Optimize filters.py code (ask an AI what's faster why and test it).
-- Test if edit/delete contact and delete chat works in any case.
+- Test if edit/delete contact and delete chat works in any case (even right click).
 - Restrict chat views (check if the request method is the correct one if not, raise an error).
 - [Implement tooltips](https://getbootstrap.com/docs/5.3/components/tooltips/)
 - Optimize the images size (whitout decreasing quality).